Estate inventory and submitting the deed of inventory to the Tax Administration

 What should a deed of estate inventory include?

-The Tax Administration has no template or form for a deed of estate inventory.
-You can use the templates available online and in book shops.
-The deed of inventory should include the information below.
+The deed of inventory should contain the information below.
 In addition, remember to enclose the required documents.

 - the deceased person’s heirs, surviving spouse, secondary heirs and other beneficiaries of the will; and their addresses and personal IDs